 The three-story yellow brick home, east of downtown Bloomington, comprises thirty-six rooms.
 The large, tree-shaded lot includes an 1872 wood house, a barn and stable, privies, a foaling shed, carriage barn, and a flower and ornamental cutting garden.
 The circular drive to the Mansion remains as originally configured.
 The property was entered on the National Register of Historic Places in 1972 and in 1975 was declared a National Historic Landmark.

-Guided 50-minute tours are scheduled every half-hour from the visitor center, where guests may also view an orientation video.
 Visitors view twenty rooms on the second and third floors, many of them containing pieces of high-style Renaissance Revival furniture purchased by Sarah Davis for her new home.
 The site’s visitor center is accessible to persons with disabilities.

 The site hosts a number of special events, including “Mr. Lincoln’s Birthday,” the “Glorious Garden Festival” in June, an “Antique Car Exhibition,” and a Thanksgiving celebration, “The Blessings of the Table,” in November.
 Beginning in late November, the Mansion is lavishly decorated for “Christmas at Clover Lawn.”
 Christmas “Gaslight Tours” are also offered the 3rd Saturday evening in December.
 Many programs are supported by the David Davis Mansion Foundation.

 Click here for more information on the Mansion, site programs, and tour schedule.